PolyhedralDev/TerraWiki/pages/Biome-Configuration.md

 # Main options

+## tags
+A list of tags to be used in Biome Pipeline selection.
+Tags may be any string, and a biome may have any number of tags.

+## color
+An integer representation of a color to be used in image selection.
+Example: `0xffffff` = white.

 ## noise-equation
 Noise equation to generate terrain with.
 Positive values produce solid terrain, negative values produce negative terrain.
 Variables and functions: